 So long as you have clearly informed your boss you wish to quit, you don’t have to bother about whether he or she engages in such theatrics.
 You just have to serve out your notice period, and then get the hell out of there.

 If you’re a foreigner and need your employer to cooperate with cancelling your employment pass, make sure you get hold of a copy of all documents you’ve signed, including your employment contract, before you try to quit.
 That way if your boss refuses to cooperate you have proof he’s in the wrong.

-Ministry of Manpower (MOM) rule #3: You can’t be forced to serve a “bond” or repay employers for early termination.
+MOM law #3: You can’t be forced to serve a “bond” or repay employers for early termination

 This is a trick Singaporean employers sometimes use to exploit foreign employees and make them too afraid to quit.
 The employees are told they need to serve out a bond period, and if they quit during that period they’ll be made to pay a large sum of money for termination of employment contract.